AndiBrunner/logstash-buildpack/README.md

 This file may be used to set the service binding

+#### certificates folder

+Put any additional required certificate in this folder.
+They will be added to the java cacert truststore used by logstash.
+You don't have to do further configuration in the Logsstash config files.

 #### conf.d folder
 In the folder `conf.d` the [Logstash](https://www.elastic.co/guide/en/logstash/current/index.html) configuration is provided.
 The folder is optional.
 All files in this directory are used as part of the Logstash configuration.
 Prior to the start of Logstash, all files in this directory are processed by [dockerize](https://github.com/jwilder/dockerize) as templates.